NickAkincilar/QlikSense-Task-Failure-Email-Alerts/README.md

 ![](https://github.com/NickAkincilar/QlikSense-Task-Failure-Email-Alerts/blob/master/images/ScreenshotV14a.png)

-To Assign individual emails for alerting, first create a custom property.
+1. To Assign individual emails for alerting, first create a custom property.
 Check for Reload Tasks and populate with email addresses.
 ![](https://github.com/NickAkincilar/QlikSense-Task-Failure-Email-Alerts/blob/master/images/QMC_property.png)

-Now you can edit each reload task and assign one or more emails for alerting.
+2. Now you can edit each reload task and assign one or more emails for alerting.
 If a custom property is not setup or the value is blank, then tool will use the default email address configured in the setup screen instead.
 ![](https://github.com/NickAkincilar/QlikSense-Task-Failure-Email-Alerts/blob/master/images/QMC_Task.png)

+3. If a task fails then you get an email like this.
 ![](https://github.com/NickAkincilar/QlikSense-Task-Failure-Email-Alerts/blob/master/images/Email2.jpg)

 ### Release Notes